 We are joined again by guest Matt Chandler.
-He’s the lead pastor at The Village Church in Dallas, and the author of the new book, The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.
+He’s the lead pastor at The Village Church in Dallas, and the author of the new book The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.

-I think the way that local churches can practically help godly marriages happen outside of telling men to man up, because I do think there is a space for that and telling single women in particular to stop waiting around to be active in your single life.
+I think the way that local churches can practically help godly marriages happen, outside of telling men to man up, because I do think there is a space for that and for telling single women in particular to stop waiting around to be active in your single life.
 So I don’t want to say that there aren’t places for that, because there most definitely is.

-But instead of just doing that, I think what we want to do is work really hard in our churches to create a culture of discipleship, a culture in which the norm is, the air we breathe is that older men are serious about seeking out younger men to train them, not just train them in the Bible, but really train them in what it looks like to apply the Scriptures to their lives.
-What does it look like to serve, love and encourage your wife?
+But instead of just doing that, I think what we want to do is work really hard in our churches to create a culture of discipleship, a culture in which the norm is, the air we breathe is, that older men are serious about seeking out younger men to train them — not just train them in the Bible, but really train them in what it looks like to apply the Scriptures to their lives.
+What does it look like to serve, love, and encourage your wife?
 What does it look like to romance her?
 What does it look like to be a man of God in relation to your wife?

 And so we try to do this personally by having single men into our home.
 And so when I have them over Lauren will almost always cook the meal.
-I will help set the table and then afterwards that young man gets to help me do the dishes.
+I will help set the table and then afterward that young man gets to help me do the dishes.
 And that is just my way of showing one way that I serve my wife.
-And then while we do dishes I tend to just talk about the ways that I try to make space of Lauren’s gifts, ect..
-So this is an intentional, organic, kind of culture of discipleship that I hope is woven into the life of the Village.
+And then while we do dishes, I tend to just talk about the ways that I try to make space for Lauren’s own gifts.
+So this is an intentional, organic kind of culture of discipleship that I hope is woven into the life of the Village.

-The appeal of youthfulness in churches is just so heavy and so celebrated and yet I have found that really without a good mix of generations that then you are going to get lopsided and silly.
-And the worst possible thing imaginable in my mind is a bunch of 24 year olds sitting around talking about life.
-So if I can get that 24 year old single with a 38 year old married man then I have got real high hopes for how that 24 year old will see marriage, understand marriage and desire marriage.
+The appeal of youthfulness in churches is just so heavy and so celebrated, and yet I have found that really without a good mix of generations, you are going to get lopsided and silly.
+And the worst possible thing imaginable in my mind is a bunch of 24-year-olds sitting around talking about life.
+So if I can get that 24-year-old single with a 38-year-old married man, then I have got real high hopes for how that 24-year-old will see marriage, understand marriage, and desire marriage.
 So that is the kind of training, discipleship culture.

-But then on top of that I think what you celebrate and how you celebrate is important and so we want to celebrate marriages at the Village church and I want to celebrate women and men who have given themselves over to make disciples whether they are married or not.
-And so in the “Beautiful Design” series that I finished this fall, I wanted to constantly come back to single women and single men who have given themselves over to make disciples and celebrate the fact that they had done that.
+But then on top of that, I think what you celebrate and how you celebrate is important, and so we want to celebrate marriages at the Village Church, and I want to celebrate women and men who have given themselves over to make disciples, whether they are married or not.
+And so in the “Beautiful Design” series that I finished this fall, I wanted to constantly come back to single women and single men who have given themselves over to make disciples, and celebrate the fact that they had done that.